Disabled artist showcases solo exhibition as more disabled people access creative funding

 With more disabled people accessing funds from arts organisations, the multi-disciplinary artist Delphi Campbell showcases her first solo exhibition where she explores her chronic illnesses.

-After securing money from the Arts Council of Wales, Campbell is hosting her first solo show titled Unwanted Flesh in Roath where she explores her disabilities.
+After securing money from the Arts Council of Wales, Campbell is hosting her first solo show titled Unwanted Flesh in Roath where she explores her relationship with chronic illness.

 According to the Arts Council of Wales’ latest annual report, 117 awards were given to D/deaf or disabled people via lottery funded programmes last year, with over £4 million being spent.